Skip to content

 Key Takeaways

-1. Automatic schema inference eliminates manual schema definition for 3NF databases
+1. Automatic schema inference eliminates manual schema definition for normalized databases (3NF) with proper PK/FK constraints

 2. Type mapping ensures proper type handling across PostgreSQL and graph databases